 The Company is also required periodically to measure certain other assets at fair value on a nonrecurring basis, including long-lived assets, goodwill and other intangible assets.
-The Company determined the fair value used in its annual impairment analysis with its own discounted cash flow analysis.
-The Company has determined the inputs used in such analysis as level three inputs.
-The Company did not record any impairment charges on goodwill or other intangible assets during the nine months ended September 30, 2015.
+There were no assets recorded at fair value on a non-recurring basis at March 31, 2016.